Advantages of Wet Cleaning Over Traditional Dry Cleaning

 • Gentler cleaning – wet cleaning washers and dryers have specialized controls that agitate sensitive garments less often than laundering or dry cleaning.

-Although the switch to wet cleaning takes significant time and money, these advantages show that it would definitely create a greener dry cleaning industry.
+Although switching to wet cleaning takes time and money, these advantages reveal the greener dry cleaning industry it will create.
 You might even be able to find wet cleaning near you already.